ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Customer API/README.md

 * View and download the [Customer API YAML](Customer%202020-09-30.yaml)
 * [Download the Customer API build pack](Build%20pack%20-%20Customer%20API.pdf) to view data definitions of each operation and response status code definitions
-* [Sample Messages](#Sample-Messages) to a list of successfull and errored JSON request and response messages
+* [Sample Messages](#Sample-Messages) to a list of successful and errored JSON request and response messages
 * [View API Reference and URL endpoints](#Customer-API-REST-Reference)

 ## Environment information